flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ### Leaving the Hold

 The plane will continue to fly in the hold until a pilot gives the command to the FMS to leave by either activating a direct to (DIR TO), or pressing the IMM EXIT prompt on the F-PLN page.
 During the hold, and prior to the hold after crossing the deceleration point, the F-PLN page will display IMM EXIT prompt in amber.
 The pilot may press the right LSK next to IMM EXIT to leave the hold.
 The aircraft will shorten the hold as much as possible, fly around until reaching the hold fix, and then exit, continuing with the subsequent flight plan.
-At any time prior to reaching the hold fix the RESUME HOLD prompt may be used to re-enable the hold.
+At any time prior to reaching the hold fix, the RESUME HOLD prompt may be used to re-enable the hold.

 ![Hold Modes](../../assets/advanced-guides/holds/MCDU-hold-14.png){loading=lazy}